 LONG-TERM INDEBTEDNESS - CHANGE OF CONTROL PAYMENTS.
-We may not have the ability to raise the funds necessary to fulfill our obligations under the Charter Communications, Inc. convertible senior notes or the public notes and credit facilities of our subsidiaries following a change of control.
-Under the indentures governing the Charter Communications, Inc. convertible senior notes, upon the occurrence of specified change of control events, including certain specified dispositions of our stock by Mr. Allen, we are required to offer to repurchase all of the outstanding Charter Communications, Inc. convertible senior notes.
-However, we may not have sufficient funds at the time of the change of control event to make the required repurchase of the Charter Communications, Inc. convertible senior notes and our subsidiaries are limited in their ability to make distributions or other payments to us to fund any required repurchase.
+We may not have the ability to raise the funds necessary to fulfill our obligations under our public notes or the public notes and credit facilities of our subsidiaries following a change of control.
+Under the indentures governing our public notes, upon the occurrence of specified change of control events, including certain specified dispositions of the stock of Charter Communications, Inc. by Mr. Allen, we are required to offer to repurchase all of our outstanding public notes.
+However, we may not have sufficient funds at the time of the change of control event to make the required repurchase of our public notes and our subsidiaries are limited in their ability to make distributions or other payments to us to fund any required repurchase.
 In addition, a change of control under our subsidiaries' credit facilities and indentures governing their public notes would require the repayment of borrowings under those credit facilities and indentures.
-Because such credit facilities and public notes are obligations of our subsidiaries, the credit facilities and the public notes would have to be repaid by our subsidiaries before their assets could be available to us to repurchase the Charter Communications, Inc. convertible senior notes.
-Our failure to make or complete a change of control offer would place us in default under the Charter Communications, Inc. convertible senior notes.
-The failure of our subsidiaries to make a change of control offer to repay the amounts outstanding under their credit facilities would place them in default of these agreements and could result in a default under the indentures governing the Charter Communications, Inc. convertible senior notes.
+Because such credit facilities and public notes are obligations of our subsidiaries, the credit facilities and the public notes would have to be repaid by our subsidiaries before their assets could be available to us to repurchase our public notes.
+Our failure to make or complete a change of control offer would place us in default under our public notes.
+The failure of our subsidiaries to make a change of control offer to repay the amounts outstanding under their credit facilities would place them in default of these agreements and could result in a default under the indentures governing our public notes.